sgohlke/stackstream-streaming-tutorial/README.md

 #### Create a new room

-In order to host a live stream you need to create a room, see (https://matched.io/how-to-livestream-on-stackstream/).
+In order to host a live stream you need to create a room, see the [how to stream tutorial](https://matched.io/how-to-livestream-on-stackstream/).
 * Select a **fitting topic**.
 The topic will be used in the notifications.
 * Select the **language** for your stream.
 Users might get irritated if you set the wrong language.
 * Select **fitting technologies**.
 The technologies will be used to notify users that set these as skills in their profile.